m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 tags = ["typescript", "programming", "types", "java", "type-level-programming"]
 +++

+In the course of helping other developers new to TypeScript there are various common patterns of frustration that I encounter.
+Two broad categories of
+problems:

+- Type 1: Users get frustrated that certain patterns that are common in some JavaScript codebases are difficult to express in a typesafe way in TypeScript.
+  Typically this involves some form of runtime reflection, which I'm not going to talk about today and is typically a problem for less experienced or especially stubborn users (sometime legitmate stubbornness!).
+- Type 2: Users understanding TypeScript features in isolation and get confused when they try to combine them in ways that seem conceptually natural, but do not work as expected.
+This is often simply because this combination of features has not been implemented yet and may never be implemented.

-So we are going to talk about function overloading and conditional types in TypeScript, which is an area of the language that I think lots of people find unsatisfactory.
+So we are going to talk about a type 2 problem, specifically function overloading and conditional types in TypeScript, which is an area of the language that I think lots of people find unsatisfactory and I've seen recreated countless times.
 The intersection between these two features appears to be a common theme from helping people on the offically unoffical TypeScript community discord server and at work.
-People try to combine different language features in ways that often feel conceptually and syntactically natrual, but often leave them confused and frustrated.
-Their motivation is type safety, but the result is confusing compiler errors.
+The motivation is type safety, but the result is confusing compiler errors.

 <!-- more -->